ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 # Performance

-**R12.1** RPP MUST NOT include a HTTP message body in the request or response when this is not necessary, for example when the required data can be tranmitted using the URL and/or HTTP headers.
+**R12.1** RPP MUST NOT include a HTTP message body in the request or response when this is not necessary, for example when the required data can be transmitted using the URL and/or HTTP headers.
 > //TODO: [Issue #25](https://github.com/ietf-wg-rpp/rpp-requirements/issues/25)

 **R12.2** RPP MAY allow for common bulk operations, resource listing, and filtering capabilities.
 RPP MUST NOT mandate such functionalities where this may impact scalability or performance negatively.